Nathan Healy

 Frequently Asked Questions

-Yes, solar makes financial sense in Frederick, MD.
-With electricity rates at 17.9¢/kWh (37% higher than 2020), solar systems provide immediate savings and long-term protection from rising energy costs.
+Yes, solar makes strong financial sense in Frederick, MD.
+With Maryland’s electricity rates at 17.9¢/kWh (37% higher than 2021), Frederick homeowners can save approximately $82,471 over 25 years with solar panels.

-Credits carry over month-to-month, with annual reconciliation in May at reduced rates ($0.05-$0.07/kWh).
-This policy helps Frederick homeowners maximize their solar savings throughout the year.
+Net metering credits roll over monthly throughout the year, with annual settlements in May (Pepco/Potomac Edison) at reduced rates of $0.05-$0.07/kWh.
+This policy helps Frederick homeowners maximize their solar investment returns.

-Yes, solar panels increase home value in Frederick, MD.
-A Zillow study shows solar panels increase home value by 4.1% on average nationwide.
+Yes, solar panels typically increase home value in Frederick, MD.
+A Zillow study shows solar panels increase home value by 4.1% on average across the United States.

 Yes, solar is financially worth it in Frederick, MD.
-With electricity rates at 17.9¢/kWh and rising 37% since 2020, solar provides immediate bill reduction and long-term savings protection.
+With Maryland’s electricity rates at 17.9¢/kWh and rising 37% since 2021, Frederick homeowners can save approximately $82,471 over 25 years with solar panels.